Firearm Suicide Risk Among Veterans and Military Service Members

 “My father-in-law, [...] used a gun to kill himself.
 My sister, also a veteran, used a gun to kill herself.
 I've lost a lot of army buddies to suicide with guns too.”

-A new survey conducted by Brady and Scoutcomms found that veterans are significantly impacted by gun violence.
-Our results found that 46% of current and former service members selected “yes” when asked if they have personally been impacted by firearm violence outside of combat.
+A 2019 survey conducted by Brady and Scoutcomms found that service members and veterans are significantly impacted by gun violence.
+Our results found that 46% of current and former service members reported that they have personally been impacted by firearm violence outside of combat.

-In an open-ended follow-up question asking those who selected “yes” to provide further detail on how they have personally been impacted by firearm violence outside of combat, 71% of the qualitative responses were related to the suicide of a friend or family member.
+In an open-ended follow-up question, 71% of the qualitative respondents stated that this firearm violence was related to the suicide of a friend or family member.

 Veteran Service Organizations Express Urgent Need for Action

-The veteran community understands the gravity of this issue.
-Veteran service organizations across the U.S. are expressing the urgent need for action to combat the increase in suicide.
-There is an abundance of evidence from veteran service organization membership surveys that demonstrates the need for evidence-based approaches to preventing suicide through lethal means restriction, especially if many veterans are not currently seeking care for their mental health.
+The veteran community understands the gravity of this issue and the urgent need for action to address the problems of suicide.
+The abundance of evidence from veteran service organization membership surveys demonstrates the need for evidence-based approaches to preventing suicide through lethal means safety especially the safe storage of firearms.

 Access to Firearms Increases the Risk of Suicide

-Multiple studies have linked the accessibility of firearms with higher suicide rates: States with the highest rates of household firearm ownership have higher rates of suicide overall than states with the lowest household firearm ownership rates, even though rates of non-firearm suicide are comparable across these states.
-Research shows that access to a gun in the home increases the risk of suicide death by 300%.
-Additionally, among individuals living in households with loaded firearms, the risk of suicide is three times greater than those in homes with unloaded guns.
+Multiple studies link the accessibility of firearms with higher suicide rates: States with the highest rates of household firearm ownership have higher rates of suicide overall than states with the lowest household firearm ownership rates, even though rates of non-firearm suicide are comparable across these states.
+While owning a firearm does not increase suicidal thoughts, access to a gun in the home increases the risk of suicide death by 300%.

 Safe Firearm Storage Saves Lives